General Motors EV1: History of production

 Following the PrEView program, work on the GM electric car program persisted.
 The original fifty Impact cars were destroyed after testing was completed, and the design had evolved into the EV1 by 1996.
 The first generation of the EV1 was powered by lead–acid batteries; 660 units were produced, all of which were provided under a leasing agreement that explicitly prohibited purchase.
-Saturn was responsible for leasing and maintenance of the EV1.
+GM's Saturn subsidiary was responsible for leasing and maintenance of the EV1.
 Analysts projected a potential market ranging from 5,000 to 20,000 cars annually.
 An industry insider estimated that each EV1 cost GM roughly $80,000 to produce when factoring in research, development, and related expenses, while other reports placed the figure closer to $100,000.
 GM invested just under $500 million in the EV1 and associated electric vehicle technologies, and more than $1 billion overall.

 GM pre-screened lessees, limiting initial eligibility to residents of Southern California and Arizona, with the program beginning on December 5, 1996.
 Leasing rates for the EV1s ranged from $399 to $549 a month.
 The car's launch was accompanied by an extensive $8 million promotional campaign that included prime-time television commercials, billboards, a dedicated website, and a tie-in appearance at the premiere of the Sylvester Stallone film Daylight (1996).
 Early lessees included several high-profile figures, among them celebrities, executives, and politicians.
 At the debut event, forty leases were signed, with GM projecting 100 by the end of the year.
 In its first year, GM leased 288 vehicles.
 In 1999, Ken Stewart, the brand manager for the EV1 program, characterized the feedback from the car's drivers as "wonderfully-maniacal loyalty".